Services

 What qualifications do the mediators have?

-The background experience of our team is helpful but when they are providing mediation services they act as a facilitator rather than advisor.
 That means that if they see that you don’t have the legal, financial, workplace obligations or other information you need to make good decisions they will speak with you about why and how getting some advice will be helpful.

 Our team want you to reach well informed decisions to resolve your disputes so that you are not bullied, coerced or taken advantage of in any way.
 Sometimes there isn’t a way to resolve the dispute without a compromise but if you do decide to reach a compromise agreement that should be based on a fully informed decision.